jcamp1095/comp20-jcampbell/captainslog/README.md

 All elements of this program have been correctly implemented as verified by the sites given in the spec.

 This project was made by me, Joe Campbell.
+I discussed aspects of the local store with Michael Morisi.

 I aproximately spent 2 hours on this assignment.